faddock/faddock/README.md

 - 2023 - VR Software Developer, AbbVie
 - 2022 - Frontend Web Developer Intern, Showingly
   ###### I also like memes ( ͡° ͜ʖ ͡°)
-  Read about how I vibe-coded an ai meme generator [here](https://bubbles-ai.onrender.com/)
+  Read about how I vibe-coded an AI meme generator [here](https://bubbles-ai.onrender.com/)

  ## How to get smarter 🌱
  Here's some resources I recommend to *expand* your brain